-Orthodontics Treatment such as Getting Braces can be done at various ages.
-For children, most dentists and orthodontists recommend somewhere between the age of 10 and olde - with many recommending between the ages of 10 to 14, though some do recommend even later or earlier >> depending on the patient.
-For adults, many are getting or having braces in their mouth much later in life.
+Orthodontic Treatments such as Getting Braces can be done at various ages.
+For children, most dentists and orthodontists recommend somewhere between the age of 10 and older - with many recommending between the ages of 10 to 14, though some do recommend even later or earlier >> depending on the patient.
+For adults, many are getting or having braces in their mouths much later in life.
 Again, it depends on the patient and their overall dental condition (teeth crowding, etc.).

 This will depend on the level of orthodontic treatment needed for the patient.
 A patient with a small gap in their front teeth or slight crowding will take less time.
 While someone with severe crowding and needing a lot of teeth alignment - may take much longer.
 Generally, it should be anywhere from 6 months to 24 months.
 With the average time being somewhere around a year.
 A good orthodontics question or local orthodontist question to ask your orthodontist is to ask - How long will my dental braces treatment take?
 How long will I need to be wearing braces?
 As an orthodontics patient, the more information you have about the ortho treatment plan - the better.